The Graziadio Experience

 Our student body is actively involved in a number of clubs and activities outside the classroom.
 This involvement enhances the overall learning experience and encourages the collaborative spirit fostered at the Graziadio School.
 If you would like more information on any of the clubs below, please e-mail the contact listed.

-The Malibu Graduate Business Society (MGBS) is the student government association for the Full-time MBA program at Pepperdine University.
-MGBS is the primary association to facilitate all student interests.
+The Malibu Graduate Business Society (MGBS) is the student government association for the full-time MBA program at Pepperdine University.
+MGBS is the primary association for facilitating all student interests.
 MGBS assigns students to faculty and administrative committees, hosts top corporate speakers, plans networking and social events, and supervises and promotes all student organizations and clubs.
-Contact Chris Rovin.
+Contact Willis Clow.

 Learn more about the Malibu Graduate Business Society officers.